 - Some alpha particle suffers little deflection while passing by an electron.
 This suggested, outside the nucleus, there are electrons that make the atom ultimately neutral.

 From the above conclusions, Rutherford proposed an atomic model for learning chemistry or physics in atomic science.
 According to the Rutherford model, the entire mass of the atom is concentrated in a tiny positively charged nucleus.
 These electrons move around the nucleus in different orbitals constantly otherwise the electrons fall on the nucleus.
 Therefore an atom is divided into two parts according to Rutherford’s atomic theory or structure, the nucleus of an atom and extranuclear electrons.
 For an example of the hydrogen atom, one electron moves around the nucleus but other elements like nitrogen, oxygen, fluorine contain shielding electron.

 Nucleus and electrons

-According to the Rutherford model, almost the entire mass of the atom concentrated in a very small central core called the nucleus of an atom.
+According to the Rutherford atomic model, almost the entire mass of the atom concentrated in a very small central core called the nucleus of an atom.
 Since the extranuclear electrons contribute negligibly to the total mass of the atom.
 Therefore, the nucleus must carry particles that account both for the mass and positive charge of the atom.

-Outside the nucleus, there are Z electrons, called extranuclear electrons.
-These electrons in the Rutherford model move around the nucleus in different energy levels constantly.
+Outside the nucleus, there is a definite number of electrons, called extranuclear electrons.
+These electrons move around the nucleus in different energy levels constantly.
 When the electron moving in circular orbits or energy levels around the nucleus, the Coulombic attraction was balanced by the centrifugal force of attraction.
 Otherwise, the electrons fall on the nucleus.
 Therefore, Rutherford arrangements quite similar to the solar system model in our environment.